 Traffic Signal – Garrett Morgan worked to bring order to busy streets.
 In 1922 he observed an accident.
 After seeing the confusion, Morgan improved the stationary Stop and Go lights by adding a warning pause so that drivers knew the light was about to change.
 An African American, Morgan had difficulty promoting his ideas.

-To learn even more about fascinating and inspiring black athletes, visit the Center for Black Literature & Culture at Central Library.
+To learn even more about fascinating and inspiring black scientists and inventors, visit the Center for Black Literature & Culture at Central Library.
 The Center is dedicated to celebrating the vibrant and resilient heritage and triumphs of those born of African roots.

 - The Faces of Science : African Americans and the Sciences